Workforce Health Surveillance

 An indication as to the quantum of damages that a pursuer can be awarded in a successful claim against an employer for Noise Induced Hearing Loss (NIHL) is illustrated in the recent case (23rd March 2021) of McDonald v Indigo Sun Retail Ltd. (links to judgement published by the official Scottish Courts website)

-The pursuer, a young student who was a part-time worker at a tanning salon in Dundee, was awarded just over £240k after suffering permanent hearing damage from being exposed to ecessive noise at work from a noisy fire alarm.
+The pursuer, a young student who was a part-time worker at a tanning salon in Dundee, was awarded just over £240k after suffering permanent hearing damage from being exposed to excessive noise at work.Tanning salons are not normally that noisy, the noise source in question came from a fire alarm.
 Seemingly what bumped up the value of this claim so high was the eye-watering cost of hearing aids that the young lady will now have to wear for the rest of her life.

 Establishing a Benchmark

 Having health surveillance in place helps employers to establish a benchmark of any new start’s health.
 A new start could have any number of undisclosed health issues for which their new employer could potentially be held responsible for causing.
 Take Noise Induced Hearing Loss as an example, think of how many people use headphones whilst listening to loud music on their phone, many people will be blissfully unware of the damage that this can do to their hearing, incrementally increasing the volume as their hearing deteriorates.
 Unless a benchmark is established (or there is a candid disclosure by the employee) it can make defending a claim for work related NIHL difficult.
 The employee may even be genuinely convinced that the damage to their hearing was directly attributed to their work.

-Given the sheer number of the population now listening to music on their headphones and the amount awarded in the McDonald case, insurance companies could find themselves exposed to a bulge in claims for NIHL.
+Given the sheer number of the population now listening to excessively loud music on their headphones (and suffering damage to their hearing) and the amount awarded in the McDonald case, insurance companies could find themselves exposed to a bulge in claims for NIHL.
 The result of this will be much higher insurance premiums, especially for companies who don’t have health surveillance in place.

 How We Work